 Additionally, Jazz is written in a way that her libertine sexual behaviors and sardonic attitude seem more reminiscent of a stereotypical teenage boy (an issue applicable broadly – some authors struggle with writing female characters that aren’t simply male characters but with an added, hyperfocus on sexuality).
 In one interview, he characterizes his choice of her heritage as an “on the spot” decision: “I’m like, what’s a country I haven’t used yet?—Saudi Arabia.”
 Maybe it was a well-intentioned decision by Weir to diversify the science-fiction genre, but in doing so, just as Artemis is American in every way but name, Jazz is the typical embodiment of Western secular-modernity in every way but name (actually, her nickname too).
 At one point, she wonders why a male friend is uncomfortable with her recommendation to fornicate with hookers and almost every interaction is heavy-handed with unnecessarily vulgar language or mentions of her previous sexual exploits.

-Unlike the protagonist in The Martian, who’s attitude at times is too fanciful but arguably makes sense in the context of a lone man millions of miles from home, Jazz’s humor and attitude is overbearing, and makes her an unsympathetic protagonist.
-It’s not a stretch to analyze her character as the idealization of a ‘strong woman trope’, a supposed corrective to stereotypical female characters but ironically a stereotype itself: a caricature with an impatient, rancorous personality.
+Unlike the protagonist in The Martian, who’s attitude at times is too fanciful but arguably makes sense in the context of a lone man millions of miles from home, Jazz’s humor and attitude is overbearing, and this makes her an unsympathetic protagonist.
+It’s not a stretch to analyze her character as the idealization of the ‘strong woman trope’, a supposed corrective to stereotypical female characters but ironically a stereotype itself: a caricature with an impatient, rancorous personality.
 Ultimately, a science-fiction story is not simply the technical elements, and understanding Artemis through Jazz proved intolerable.

 Islam, Muslims, and Science Fiction